benfmiller/cnotes/subnotes/sysAdmin.md

     logwatch is run as a cron job.
 What file is used? logrotate is run as a cron job.
 What file is used?
 }}
+# Server apps: Email {{
+LaUSAH
+  Chapter 18, Electronic Mail
+  Chapter 16, DNS: The Domain Name System, MX records

+RHEL7 System Administators Guide, Chapter 15, Mail Servers (PDF)

+What do you use for email?
+    What is provided by your ISP?
+    What is provided by MSU?
+    Free services like gmail, Hotmail, Yahoo!Mail?
+    What is provided by your work?

+What comprises an email system?
+    It used to be that you could simply install an SMTP server and you had an "email server".
+That is not the case any more.
+There are additional pieces that have been added to email over the last decade or so:

+    Virus scanning (ClamAV)
+    Spam scanning (SpamAssassin)
+    Webmail (RoundCube [ours])
+    Mobile Access
+    Collaboration tools
+        Global Addressbook
+        Calendaring
+        Documents
+        Resources
+        To-do lists
+    Mailing lists?
+Usually done by separate software like Mailman (python-based) and Sympa (perl-based)

+    Also common these days are backup mailservers for redundancy and relaying mailservers that act as filtering systems.

+How email works
+    DNS plays a big role in the flow of email.
+When a user@domain1.com sends an email to user@domain2.com a lot has to be in place for it to work. user@domain1.com's email client talks to its configured SMTP server which accepts the email for delivery.
+The SMTP server for domain1 has to look up the MX records for domain2.
+It then attempts to connect to the server with the lowest MX record value in an attempt to deliver it.
+If for whatever reason it can't deliver it to the first MX server, it will progress to the next MX IP with the lowest value.
+If all MX servers are unreachable, the SMTP server for domain1 will queue the email and try again later.
+Typically it tries every 4 hours for 4 days at which point it gives up.

+    What are the MX servers for your email account?
+To find out do the following:

+    dig MX yourdomain.tld

+    Does your domain have more than one MX record?
+What are their values?

+Various anti-spam tricks
+    I have seen a lot of crazy stuff done by email admins to reduce their amount of spam.

+    Adding MX records for servers that don't exist.
+    Automatically reject every first attempt (graylisting).
+    SPF and DKIM.
+    Auto reject systems where you have to get put on a whitelist.
+    Email is fundamentally broken and the only thing that can save it... is PKI.

+Looking for a complete package

+    No Linux distro I'm aware of offers a reasonable email system out of the box.
+Most offer some/many of the components I mentioned but none of them put them together in any integrated way.
+As a result a number of third party management / middleware systems have been created.

+A few that seem reasonable are:

+    Mailscanner (wikipedia)
+    Zimbra Collaboration Suite (wikipedia) [ours]
+    Zarafa (wikipedia)
+    Scalix (wikipedia)
+    Citadel (wikipedia)
+    Kolab (wikipedia)

+SMTP server software

+    sendmail
+    postfix (installed in our student VMs)
+    exim
+    qmail

+    Things SMTP servers need to be able to do:
+        Host multiple domains (virtual hosting)
+        Allow for user1@domain1 and user1@domain2 (virtual users) Map multiple addresses to a single account (aliases)

+POP and IMAP

+    Dovecot
+    UW imap
+    Courier

+Email Client Programs

+    /usr/bin/mail - Provided by the mailx  program.
+Very simple, line oriented client alpine - Full-featured TUI client available in EPEL

+Email Related Configs

+    /etc/aliases - global aliases and forwards
+    ~/.foward - user defined aliases and forwards /etc/postfix/* - postfix config location - since student VMs have Postfix installed }}
 }}